havocy28/VetBERT/README.md

 # VetBERT
 Brian Hur, b.hur@unimelb.edu.au

-This tool enables the classification of the disease syndrome in a veterinary clinical notes.

-The VetBERT model is a contextualized language model pretrained on over 15 million clinical documents and can be trained for a variety of tasks.
+The VetBERT model is a contextualized language model pretrained on over 15 million veterinary clinical notes and can be trained for a variety of tasks.

 The classifier model implements VetBERT as described in the paper which can be used to classify the disease syndrome in a veterinary clinical note.